Plans Privacy Policy

 Post-Event and Interaction Data

 As part of this process, attendees may provide feedback or indicate preferences about other identifiable participants during post-event interactions.
-These inputs are used to support how Plans operates, including enabling connections (such as friendships or matches), understanding participation and engagement, and improving the event experience.
+These inputs are used to support how Plans operates, including enabling connections, understanding participation and engagement, and improving the event experience.

 Messaging and Communications Data